 Best Hook Bait For Method Feeder

-The hook bait is another key part to this type of fishing, but is it also one that you should be constantly changing to find something that catches the fish’s eye when they feed on the pellet or ground bait.
+The hook bait is another key part of this type of fishing but is it also one that you should be constantly changing to find something that catches the fish’s eye when they feed on the pellet or ground bait.

-Soaking the boilies in liquid attractants will help target the fish on to your hook bait, but try not to soak the hook bait pellet too much else it will turn to a mush and fall off, leaving you wondering why you aren’t catching any fish.
+Soaking the boilies in liquid attractants will help target the fish onto your hook bait, but try not to soak the hook bait pellet too much else it will turn to mush and fall off, leaving you wondering why you aren’t catching any fish.